decoderzhub/snapreme/CREATOR_GUIDE.md

 - Upload your Snapchat QR code in Account Settings
 - Only paying subscribers can view it
 - Never share your Snapchat username publicly
-- Snapreme acts as a secure gateway
+- peak.boo acts as a secure gateway

 ### Content Protection